 How Long Does Clonidine Stay in Your System?

 Medication-assisted treatment for opioid addiction raises concerns from patients and some professionals in Atlanta.
-The process of detoxing from opioids can be painful and time intensive.
+The process of detoxing from opioids can be painful and time-intensive.
 Therefore, medication-assisted treatment is an excellent process to address the discomforts of withdrawal and reduce the timeline.
 Clonidine is a drug used to treat opioid withdrawal, which causes additional alarm when drug tests are regularly required.
 Patients in sober living or treatment situations may be wondering, “How long does Clonidine stay in your system?”

 What is Clonidine?

 Clonidine is a centrally acting alpha-agonist hypotensive agent commonly prescribed to treat high blood pressure.
 Other uses include treatment for ADHD and generalized anxiety disorders, severe menstrual cramps, and Tourette’s syndrome in conjunction with other medications.
-Also, found to be helpful in the treatment of opioid addiction to reduce withdrawal symptoms and reduce detox time.
+Also, it was found to be helpful in the treatment of opioid addiction to reduce withdrawal symptoms and reduce detox time.
 For those unfamiliar with medication-assisted detox and concerned about drug testing, ask, how long does Clonidine stay in your system?

 Common brand names for clonidine include

-• Catapre
+- Catapre

-• Kapvay
+- Kapvay

-• Nexiclon
+- Nexiclon

 Clonidine can control alcohol, nicotine, and opioid withdrawal symptoms.
-Still, the concern about how long Clonidine stays in your system during treatment.
+Still, there is concern about how long Clonidine stays in your system during treatment.
 Relief from excessive sweating, watery eyes, hot flashes, and anxiety during detox can outweigh the problems of having to rid the body of the drug.
 Generally taken as a tablet or transdermal patch every few hours on the first day of detox, extended usage depends on the severity of withdrawal during detox.

 Inpatient treatment centers detox patients using Clonidine in medication-assisted detox.
 Every drug has side effects, and Clonidine’s effects may include vomiting or constipation.
-However, prescribed in medically monitored situations, professionals feel the benefits outweigh the discomfort.
+However, when prescribed in medically monitored situations, professionals feel the benefits outweigh the discomfort.
 How long Clonidine stays in your system depends upon the frequency of use and dosage during detox.

 The Uses and Effects of Clonidine

 Medication-assisted detox programs find Clonidine an effective measure to treat the flu-like symptoms opioid withdrawal causes.
 Used in conjunction with other medications to treat vomiting, nausea, and diarrhea, Clonidine addresses the other uncomfortable withdrawal symptoms.
 The treatment team believes the benefits of Clonidine outweigh the potential problems that could occur.
-How long does Clonidine stay in your system depends upon the amount used and the duration of the prescription.
+How long Clonidine stays in your system depends upon the amount used and the duration of the prescription.

 Clonidine helps minimize the following side effects of opioid withdrawal in detox.
 Completely safe for use in detox, many professional detox programs use Clonidine.

-• Pain in muscles, joints, and bones
+- Pain in muscles, joints, and bones

-• Anxiety and restlessness
+- Anxiety and restlessness

-• Agitation and sweating
+- Agitation and sweating

-• Stomach cramping
+- Stomach cramping

-• Runny nose
+- Runny nose

 How Long Does Clonidine Stay in Your System?